rob10campbell/PRoPS-colloids_setup/HOOMD-blue_Install_Guide.md

 If you do not already have a src folder or other location for repositories, it is recommended that you make one in your home directory.

 Open Terminal.
 By default you should be in the home directory.
-You can check this by printing the current working directory with "pwd" (you should receive the following output where "your_username" is your computer log-in user name)
+You can check this by printing the current working directory with "pwd" (you should receive the following output where "your_username" is your computer login user name)
 ```bash
 $ pwd
 /Users/your_username